ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 Let's now take a look into a few concepts that are necessary for understanding how this can be configured.

+{{<figure src="private_endpoint.png" alt="Azure Private Link overview" caption="*Azure Private Link overview, image courtesy of https://azure.microsoft.com/en-us/products/private-link/*" nozoom=true >}}

 ### Private Endpoints

 Private Endpoints can be thought of as read-only Network Interface Cards (NICs) for your PaaS services.
-Those NICs are created in the subnet you specify and are assigned a private IP from the subnet address space.
+Those NICs are created in the subnet you specify and are assigned a private IP from the VNET address space.
+The connection between the private endpoint and the PaaS service uses a secure private link.

 When using Private Endpoints, the traffic never leaves the Microsoft backbone network as opposed to going through the public internet, making it not only more secure but also a faster way to access your PaaS services.

 ### Private DNS Zones

-When a PaaS service enables the Private Endpoints, at the DNS level the service FQDN turns into a CNAME to the privatelink zone for the storage account, let's see the changes in resolving the storage account hostname with the `dig` command (in Linux/MacOS, use `dig` on WSL or `nslookup` when using windows):
+When a PaaS service enables the Private Endpoints, at the DNS level the service FQDN turns into a CNAME to the private link zone for the storage account, let's see the changes in resolving the storage account hostname with the `dig` command (available in Linux and MacOS, when using Windows you can use `dig` on WSL or `nslookup` on cmd/PowerShell)

 No Private Endpoints